-Member Months: For the applicable line of business code, the field will auto-fill with the Member Months from the respective TME data tab.
+• Member Months: For the applicable LOB code, the field will auto-fill with the member months from the respective TME data tab.

-The remaining fields in these tabs automatically compute NCPHI, NCPHI PMPM, and NCPHI as a percentage of Premium Revenues based on the data inputted by the insurer.
-Each insurer is encouraged to review these fields for reasonableness before submitting a completed Excel workbook to DHSS/DHCC.
+The remaining fields in these tabs automatically compute NCPHI, NCPHI PMPM, and NCPHI as a percentage of Premium Revenues based on the data input by the insurer.
+Each insurer is encouraged to review these fields for reasonableness before submitting a completed Excel workbook to the DHSS/DHCC.

-In support of NCPHI calculations, insurers are asked to still submit their federal commercial medical loss ratio (MLR) reports by October 1 (or the first business day thereafter).
-In an instance in which the MLR report submitted to DHSS/DHCC by October 1 differs from the final submission an insurer makes to the federal Center for Consumer Information and Insurance Oversight, the insurer must notify DHSS/DHCC in writing as soon as possible and submit an updated MLR.
+In support of NCPHI calculations, insurers are asked to still submit their federal commercial MLR reports by October 1 (or the first business day thereafter).
+In an instance in which the MLR report submitted to the DHSS/DHCC by October 1 differs from the final submission an insurer makes to the federal Center for Consumer Information and Insurance Oversight, the insurer must notify the DHSS/DHCC in writing as soon as possible and submit an updated MLR.